SardegnaClimaOnlus/ichnosat/auto-docs/source/installation_and_requirements.rst

 Software Requirements
 ---------------------
-You need a working `Docker <https://www.docker.com/>`_  and `Docker Compose <https://docs.docker.com/compose/>`_ installation on the machine on which you are installing Ichnosat.
+Before you start you need a working `Docker <https://www.docker.com/>`_  and `Docker Compose <https://docs.docker.com/compose/>`_ installation on the machine where you are going to install Ichnosat.
-To install Docker and Docker Compose follow the guide for your operating system from the official documentation:
+To install Docker and Docker Compose please follow the relevant instructions for your operating system on the official documentation:

 - `Docker Installation <https://docs.docker.com/engine/installation/>`_